ardaram/kunda-lab/index.md

   include feature.html
   image="images/photo.jpg"
   link="team"
-  headline="Our Team"
+  headline="Publications"
   text=text
 %}

 {% capture text %}
+We are a group of graduate students.
 We are always looking for students interested to join our lab.

 [See our resources &nbsp;→](resources)
 {:.center}